ArthurSonzogni/chromiumos-platform2/vm_tools/baguette_image/README-build.md

 Docker build automatically builds for both x86_64 and arm64 architectures.
 Run `src/docker-build.sh`, it will generate `docker_export/baguette_rootfs_amd64.img.zstd` and `docker_export/baguette_rootfs_arm64.img.zstd`.
 This script can only be ran in `baguette_image` directory.
+If `docker_export` directory already exists, it will be deleted before building.

 #### CQ Build